Clemson–South Carolina rivalry: History and notable games

-In the last regular season game for the 1980 season, a heavily favored Carolina team traveled to Death Valley to take on the Tigers.
+In the last regular season game for the 1980 season, a heavily favored Carolina team (ranked No. 14, with eventual Heisman Trophy winner George Rogers) traveled to Death Valley to take on the Tigers.
 In a surprise to both the players and the fans, Coach Danny Ford unveiled new orange uniform pants for the Tigers to wear.
 This was the first time in Clemson's history that they wore orange pants in any combination for a football game.
 Inspired by the pants, the underdog Tigers defeated the Gamecocks, 27–6.
+The win over the Gamecocks in 1980 would lift Clemson to its national championship run in 1981, and Clemson would go on to post a 16–2 record under Ford when wearing orange pants.
+To this day, Clemson only wears orange pants when a division championship, state championship, conference championship, playoff game or national championship is on the line.